Get

 In addition to early socialization, Akitas should start obedience training as puppies.
 They are smart and love their owners but can be challenging to train due to their independent personality.
 They may learn what you want them to do but still ignore it.

-Akitas are best suited for experienced owners with the patience and consistency to manage a large dog with their own mind.
-They need a firm hand to guide them and a lifelong dedication to training and socialization.
+Akitas are best suited for experienced owners with the patience and consistency to manage a large dog with their mind.
+They need an assertive and confident leader to guide them and a lifelong dedication to training and socialization.

 It is best to prevent your Akita from interacting with other dogs without supervision, especially those of the same sex.
 Supervise the dog around kids and ensure the children have been taught how to respect the Akita’s boundaries.